-An introductory survey of issues pertaining to Christian leadership designed to help students understand their role as Christian leaders by laying a Scriptural foundation and exploring various practical aspects of leadership in the church.
-The course provides an overview of the nature and mission of the church, personal preparation, spiritual gifts, worship, church leadership, Christian education, counseling, and world missions.
+An introductory survey of ministry designed to help students understand their place in ministry by laying a philosophical foundation for ministry and exploring practical aspects of ministry.
+The course deals with an overview of the nature and mission of the church, personal preparation, spiritual gifts, worship, church leadership, education, and world missions.

 PASTORAL MINISTRY A.A.
-FIELDWORK 2 Hours
+FIELDWORK